agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/idb-metals.png' | prepend: site.baseurl }}" alt="main"/>
-	search results for the application 'Heavy Metals Contamination', showing possible indices and sensors with relevant bands
+	search results for the application 'Heavy Metals Contamination', showing possible indices and sensors with relevant bands (IndexDB)
 </span>

 For example -- if I am interested in looking at heavy metals pollution in topsoil, I can select this application, and see a list of relevant indices.
 Choosing one of these (e.g. FeO3) will bring up a list of sensors with bands suitable for calculating the relevant ratios.
 Selecting one of the listed sensors will then bring up the calculation with the relevant bands for that dataset, along with references to literature.